moscrop-secondary-school/moscrop-secondary-app/README.md

 ********** Updating **********

 Again, there are a few extra steps due to submodules.
-Again, totally worth it
+Again, totally worth it.

 Update main repository: